EdwinVW/dapr-workshop/README.md

    git clone https://github.com/EdwinVW/dapr-workshop.git
    ```

 2. Before starting with the assignments, I suggest you check-out the code of the different services.
-You can open the `src` folder in this repo in VS Code.
+You can open the `dotnet` or `java` folder in this repo in VS Code.
 All folders used in the assignments are specified relative to the root of the folder where you have cloned the dapr-workshop repository.

 3. Go to [assignment 1](Assignment01/README.md).